The Chair Company: Critical response

-Several critics also described Downey as a "standout" in the The Chair Company cast.
+Several critics also described Downey's performance as Douglas as a "standout" in The Chair Company cast.

-While the series was widely praised, some critics acknowledged that Robinson's and Kanin's unique brand of humor many not appeal to all audiences, noting that The Chair Company was unlikely to win new converts but would strongly resonate with existing fans.
+While the series was widely praised, some critics acknowledged that Robinson's and Kanin's unique brand of humor may not appeal to all audiences, noting that The Chair Company was unlikely to win new converts but would strongly resonate with existing fans.
 Quah wrote that the show's rhythms "are tuned to a very specific frequency of discomfort that not everyone will find funny or even watchable," but that for "card-carrying sloppy-steak aficionados, it's a rich text."
 Zalben similarly observed that "even Robinson's admirers would likely agree his humor isn't for everyone," while Evangelista wrote that viewers who dislike Robinson's style "won't find anything new in The Chair Company to grab hold of," but that it will send existing fans "into near-hysterics."
 The Hollywood Reporter writer Angie Han said the show's "cringing mortifications and unsettling unreality" make it a "tough sit," but said the same qualities that make it challenging also make it "irresistible" to fans.
 Roush wrote: "Whether you're tickled may depend on your appreciation for the gonzo sensibility of Tim Robinson, a manic maestro of slapstick apoplexy."

 A few critics offered more mixed appraisals.
 The Boston Globe writer Chris Vognar described The Chair Company as a chaotic series lacking narrative cohesion or lasting storytelling power, and felt it was too fringe to be massively popular, though he added, "I'm glad there's a high-profile place for it in the TV ecosystem."
 Times Judy Berman praised the show's humor and Robinson's character, but felt the mystery subplot failed to generate suspense and suggested Robinson's style "may not be best suited to longform narrative."
 The New York Times television critic James Poniewozik wrote that the show doesn't entirely deliver on its approach and often feels like a series of extended I Think You Should Leave sketches, but added: "Still, I was drawn in, wondering what strange, sleazy alley this shaggy dog would lead me down next."
 Los Angeles Times television reviewer Robert Lloyd complimented Robinson's performance, but cautioned that "it takes a certain sort of stamina, or a love for, this particular brand of chaos to put up with him," calling his antics so extreme that "it can be off-putting, and drowns out the human inside."